 Today, Bethel Seminary—a school of Bethel University—is among the 15 largest accredited seminaries in the United States.
-Nearly 1,400 seminary students are enrolled through our campuses in St. Paul and San Diego and teaching centers in New England and Washington, D.C.
+Nearly 1,400 seminary students are enrolled through our campuses in St. Paul and San Diego.
 Why do they choose Bethel?
 We think it has something to do with our focus on developing whole leaders who are prepared to serve wherever they're called.

 Programs and Affiliation